 Do Christmas puddings go off?
 All your Christmas pudding questions answered!
-Our guide any questions you might have about this festive dessert.
+Our guide will answer any questions you might have about this classic festive dessert.

-It wouldn’t be Christmas without a rich and fruity Christmas pudding.
-If you find yourself confused and a bit daunted by this British Christmas classic, you’re not alone.
+For many, it wouldn’t be Christmas without a rich and fruity Christmas pudding.
+But if you find yourself confused and a bit daunted by this British Christmas classic, you’re not alone.

 From knowing when these little beauties should be eaten by to questions about the dietary specifications of a good old pud, we’ve gone through Google’s most commonly asked Christmas pudding questions and made sure we have an answer for you.

 Read our handy guide to find out all you need to know about this festive family favourite.